yanpol199/hp-prodesk-400-g3-dm/README.md

 WiFi: advisable for stable using Apple Broadcom BCM94360CS2

-Current tested OS: macOS 10.15,macOS11,macOS12 and macOS13
+Current tested OS: new install only macOS 10.15, upgrade to macOS11-macOS13

 ### Known issues